dkarter/k3s-cluster-bootstrap/README.md

 - cert-manager with ACME DNS challenge and subdomain provisioning
 - DNS managed via DigitalOcean
 - Provisioning done automatically via Ansible

+## Apps

+All apps can be found on the dedicated GitOps repo for this cluster: https://github.com/dkarter/k3s-cluster-apps